diogoantunes25/software-security-project/patterns/README.md

 ## [Flask/pickle] Deserialization of untrusted data

-The sinks are taken from the `pickle` python module
+The sinks are taken from the `pickle` python module.

 // TODO: check if I don't want implicit flows (I don't think I do)